grork/CoAwaitUIThread/README.md

         }
     }

 You can see simple usage of this in the app that is included here.
-Take a look, click both buttons, and hopefully that will help clearify whats going on.
+Take a look, click both buttons, and hopefully that will help clarify whats going on.

 #### Background
 Normally, when working with the PPL, one would provide a [continuation context](https://msdn.microsoft.com/en-us/library/hh749968.aspx) to the continuation specifying where that block would complete.

 When working with `co_routines` & `co_await`, the implementation of the PPL to `co_await` adapter defined in `pplawait.h`, will provide you behaviour similar to `use_default`. e.g. if you start on the UI thread, it'll end on the UI thread.
 Great!
-But what if you need to ensure tha while your thread is initiated from any thread, you need it to get back to the UI thread?
+But what if you need to ensure that while your work is initiated from any thread, you need it to get back to the UI thread?
 Turns out that is a pain in the rear.

 Example 1: